janis5000/ELAS/frontend/src/components/Projects/StudentConnector/README.md

             - Run the script and starts the application

              npm run dev

-             - Stop the Frontend application by pressing `Cntl + c` inside the command prompt

-             - Application will open automatically in browser at [localhost:3000](http://localhost:3000)

-             - Read more about CSS framework [Material UI v4](https://v4.mui.com/getting-started/installation/)

  - Application will start automatically on [http://localhost:3000](http://localhost:3000).
 Backend is available at [http://localhost:5000](http://localhost:5000).